kapilreddy/bunshin/README.md

 Bunshin means clone in Japanese.

-Bunshin is a redis based multi instance cache library that aims for high availability.
-The primary ideas used are consistent hashing and repair on read.
+Bunshin is a redis based multi instance cache library that aims for high availability, partition tolerance and eventual consistency.
+The primary ideas used are consistent hashing, CRDTs and repair on read.

 ### Version